 Free windmill day!
 National Mill Day

-A perfect time to visit the windmills is on National Mill Day on the second Saturday and Sunday in May every year.
-On this day you can enter hundreds of different windmills for free!
+A perfect time to visit windmills is on National Mill Day which falls on the second Saturday and Sunday in May every year.
+On this day, you can enter hundreds of different windmills for free. 🎟️

 Also, it’s the day to witness all the windmills turning, so it’s certainly a unique day in the Netherlands and the perfect day to see all of the windmills for yourself (if only you get around them all that is).